Rkyk18/README.md/README.md

 # README.md
-$IACS adalah token Omniacs.DAO dengan suplai 1B, harga $0.000197 dan market cap ~$203K.
-Likuiditas rendah, volume kecil, 37.5% dialokasikan untuk publik.
-Potensi ada, tapi risiko tinggi.

-Quick summary (TL;DR)
+$IACS is an Omniacs.DAO token with a supply of 1B, a price of $0.000197, and a market cap of ~$203K.
+It has low liquidity, low volume, and 37.5% is allocated to the public.
+Potential is there, but risks are high

 What: $IACS is the Omniacs.DAO token (appears to be a Base-chain project listed as “Omniacs.DAO / IACS”).